Search Results

 - CHS Music Events

-Google Calendar VOLUNTEER FUNDRAISERS Upcoming Events Join us in cheering on the Cal High Marching Grizzlies as they bring music, energy, and school spirit to every performance!
-From exciting halftime shows and spirited community parades to competitive field shows, our marching band never fails to impress.
-Each event showcases the hard work, dedication, and talent of our student performers.
-Don’t miss out, come support the Grizzlies and experience the magic for yourself!
-Be sure to check back regularly for performance dates, competition results, and special event updates throughout the season.
-Purchase Advance Tickets Purchase Advance Tickets Purchase Advance Tickets Tap calendar below for a downloadable .pdf. 📆 Access and subscribe to our Google Calendar .
+Google Calendar VOLUNTEER FUNDRAISERS Upcoming Events Join us in cheering on the Cal High Music ensembles as they bring music, energy, and school spirit to every performance!
+From exciting halftime shows and spirited community events to concerts, festivals, and competitive showcases, our students never fail to impress.
+Each event highlights the hard work, dedication, and talent of musicians across marching band, concert bands, jazz, orchestra, percussion, and guard.
+Don’t miss out — come support our performers and experience the music for yourself!
+Be sure to check back regularly for performance dates, competition results, and special event updates throughout the year.
+Tap calendar below for a downloadable .pdf. 📆 Access and subscribe to our Google Calendar .

 - CHS Music Calendar